stephaneey/azure-ad-vsts-extension/README.md

 The application identifier of the webapi as well as the application identifier+secret of the web client will be pushed to Key Vault as shown below:
 ![appsinvault](/images/appsinvault.png "App identifiers and secrets pushed to Vault")
 ## Dependencies
 As you noticed, there is a dependency with the Variable Group but there is more.
 If you use the MSIEnabledRelatedWebAppName attribute, it assumes that you have deployed the corresponding app with MSI enabled in a previous task, as part of the current release.
 Similarly, the task pushes some information into Key Vault which needs to be fetched by an App Service.
-Therefore, it is a good practice to define the name of the keyvault secrets as specific release variables that you can reuse across the different tasks of the current release.
+Therefore, it is a good practice to define the name of the keyvault secrets as specific release variables that you can reuse across the different tasks of the current release (this task accepts variable names in the JSON template).
 If you do not use MSI, you still need to push the secret names to the Azure App Service.
 This can be done through ARM templates.
 Here is an example of such a sequence within the same release:

 ![release configuration](/images/releasetasks.png "release configuration")